 I get it, frankly.
-Sure, I've never been very good with the cutesy side of Nintendo, which often comes across as insincere to me, but I'm also somebody who likes their games to be challenge-orientated.
-Fighting the engine and assets of Animal Crossing to create something ghoulish is an extra layer of gameplay I can milk from New Horizons, trying to frame and combine the right furniture and wallpaper to make something grotesque.
+I've never been very good with the cutesy side of Nintendo, which often comes across as insincere to me, but I'm also somebody who likes their games to be challenge-orientated.
+Fighting the engine and assets of Animal Crossing to create something ghoulish?
+Well, it's an extra layer of gameplay I can milk from New Horizons, trying to frame and combine the right furniture and wallpaper to make something grotesque.

 For me, it started off innocently enough with a simple gimp sex dungeon.
 You know how it is, you're tinkering with paint swatches and suddenly you're surrounded by cold stone walls, flickering candles, a dog food bowl in the corner and me wandering around in a rabbit mascot costume, mumbling to myself.
 A typical Tuesday evening in what was later referred to as "The Bungeon."

-Yet despite looking like a Playmobil version of Eyes Wide Shut, it was easily the most satisfying thing I'd done in the game, all because Animal Crossing was trying to steer me away from that kind of design from the beginning.
-Anybody can make a pastel-colored kitchen.
-This was a challenge, and when a friend went into my house and immediately sputtered, "Joel, what the hell is this?!"
+Yet despite looking like a Playmobil version of Eyes Wide Shut, it was easily the most satisfying thing I'd done in the game, all because Animal Crossing had been trying to steer me away from that kind of design all along.
+Anybody can make a pastel-colored kitchen, but this was a challenge, and when a friend went into my house and immediately sputtered, "Joel, what the hell is this?!"
 I knew I'd been successful.

 The rest of the house quickly followed suit.
 The sex dungeon changed into a more classic cult lair, followed swiftly by a serial killer's abattoir, a mad scientist's laboratory, a horrifying cosmic void, and a final room I simply called "True Evil."
 My initial plan when buying the game had been to recreate the Overlook Hotel from The Shining (I even called my island Overlook), presuming New Horizons wouldn't let me create anything really gruesome and trying to meet it halfway.
 But now that goal seemed too unambitious.
 Whole worlds of atrocity were opening up to me.

-For those of you who want to recreate your own he whole thing was a mix of careful planning and sudden, wild improvisation.
-I'd start with a broad theme-for instance, "Abandoned Asylum"-then check all the items I had in storage to see if I could build something off the back of that idea (I never throw away or sell anything if I can avoid it).
-Some creative liberties were involved, but it's amazing how much an item can be recontextualised with a blood splatter decal beneath it and the lights turned down.
+For those of you who want to recreate your own, the whole thing was a mix of careful planning and sudden, wild improvisation.
+I'd start with a broad theme—for instance, "Abandoned Asylum"—then check all the items I had in storage to see if I could build something on that theme (I never throw away or sell anything if I can avoid it).
+Some creative liberties were involved, but it's amazing how much an item can be recontextualised with a blood splatter decal and the lights turned down.

 Not everything needs to be Dead By Daylight, and obviously this is a game designed for kids, but I think it builds into a bigger lesson about rule-breaking in games.
 People naturally push against rules.
 We've all had the option to name Link in past Zelda games, only to type in something that'd make our grandmothers cry.